vladc73/blue-team-cyber-security-labs/README.md

 ### Steps:
 1. Understanding the adversary helps defend against attacks.
 What is the name of the malware family that causes abnormal network traffic?
 PoshC2 - S0378, Jupyter Loader, Jupyter Client, wright answer "Yellow Cockatoo RAT"

-*In Virustotal, I enter the Hash into the search box
+-In Virustotal, I enter the Hash into the search box

 *Click the Relations tab and scrolled down to the graph summary